june07/NiM/README.md

 * [Chrome Web Store](http://bit.ly/2W8hQG9) (works with any Chromium browsers: [Google's Chrome](https://www.google.com/chrome/), [Microsoft's Edge](https://www.microsoftedgeinsider.com/en-us/, ), [Opera](https://www.opera.com/), [Vivaldi](https://vivaldi.com/), [Brave](https://brave.com/), [Epic](https://www.epicbrowser.com/), and more...  )

+    ***PLEASE NOTE***: Installing this via the Chrome Web Store does require the sharing of your email address with me (and only me).
+You are given notice of this via the webstore, but it's become and remains such an issue that I feel the need to make it OVER-abundantly clear.
+If you take issue with sharing your email address with me (mine is 667@june07.com by the way) please, I implore you to clone/fork a copy yourself and change what you don't like about the code and/or use alternate solutions (none of which are as good as NiM, but call me biased) including this guy's tool: https://github.com/cjihrig/node-v8-inspector.
+Further feel free to contact me directly and have a chat.
+Unlike the behemoths like Facebook, Google, Amazon that you probably (and without hesitation) share your email address with, I actually care about the concerns of the actual people who choose to use the code I wrote (~99%) and am responsible for.
+Here is the privacy policy that goes along with NiM https://june07.com/privacypolicy.
+Thank you so much.

 ## Blog Posts/Updates:
 Now integrates with VSCode using NiMS [VSCode Extension](http://bit.ly/2VwKeSZ)